Best water leak detectors

 (Image credit: Honeywell)

-Based on our research, our favorite model among this type of water leak detector is the Flo by Moen Smart Water Detector.
+While none of the water leak detectors we tested truly stood out among the others, our favorite model among this type of water leak detector is the Flo by Moen Smart Water Detector.
 In addition to leaks, it can also measure the humidity levels as well as the temperature — important to know if your basement or other area is in danger of freezing.
-It can warn you in the app and emits an 85-decibel alarm when it detects water.
+It can warn you in the app and emits an alarm when it detects water.
 And, if you decide to upgrade to a Moen water leak detector that can shut off your water automatically, this sensor can be linked to it.

 For this, we like the Flo by Moen, which can fit three sizes of water lines, and can show you your water usage by fixture.
 The FloProtect service ($5/month) adds professional monitoring and live-chat support, and will cover the cost of your deductible (up to $5,000) if there's water damage.